julianrubisch/attractor/README.md

 ### Github Action

-There is a dedicated [Github Action](https://github.com/julianrubisch/attractor-action) that will compile Attractor's output.
-Here's the action on the [Marketplace](https://github.com/marketplace/actions/attractor-action).
+There is a dedicated [Github Action][attractor-action] that will compile Attractor's output.

+You can quickly integrate it into your action's workflow by grabbing it on the [Marketplace][attractor-action-marketplace].

 ### Gitlab Example